pttry/statficlassifications/README.md

 <!-- badges: end -->

-The `statficlassifications` allows the access of Statistics Finland classifications API from within R.
+The `statficlassifications` allows the access of Statistics Finland classifications API from within R. Gets correspondence tables or classification keys.

 ## Installation